 Within 15 days after the Executive Director presents the written recommendation to the review panel, the Ethics Law requires the review panel to determine whether there is just and sufficient cause for the Commission to render an opinion regarding the ethics complaint, unless the subject waives the time limit.
+Section 51 extends the time for the panel to issue its determination to 45 days.
 If the review panel determines that there is not just and sufficient cause, the Ethics Law requires the review panel to dismiss the matter, but the review panel may issue a confidential letter of caution or instruction to the subject as part of the dismissal.
 If the review panel determines that there is just and sufficient cause but reasonably believes that the conduct at issue may be appropriately addressed through additional training or other corrective action, the Ethics Law authorizes the review panel to approve a deferral agreement between the Executive Director and the subject to defer further proceedings in the matter under the terms and conditions of the deferral agreement.
 If the subject complies with the terms and conditions of the deferral agreement, the matter must be dismissed.
 However, if the subject fails to comply with the terms and conditions of the deferral agreement, the deferral agreement may be vacated and further proceedings conducted in the matter before the Commission.
 If the review panel does not believe that a deferral agreement is appropriate or if the subject declines to enter into such a deferral agreement, the Ethics Law requires the review panel to refer the matter to the Commission for further proceedings.
 (NRS 281A.730, 281A.740)

 Section 51 of this bill provides that after the review panel makes its determination in the matter, it must serve written notice of its determination on the subject.
-Sections 51 and 52 of this bill further provide that if the review panel authorizes the development of a deferral agreement, the review panel must specify in its written notice a time limit within which the deferral agreement must be developed, but the review panel may grant extensions of the time limit for good cause.
+Sections 51 and 52 of this bill further provide that if the review panel authorizes the development of a deferral agreement, the review panel must specify in its written notice a time limit within which the deferral agreement must be developed, but the review panel may grant extensions of the time limit for good cause, so long as it sets a specific and reasonable time period for such an extension.
 Finally, section 51 provides that if the deferral agreement is not developed within the time limit, or any extension thereof, the review panel must refer the matter to the Commission for further proceedings.

 The Ethics Law establishes various requirements regarding the adjudication of ethics complaints referred to the Commission for further proceedings.
 (NRS 281A.745-281A.760) Sections 3 and 53 of this bill clarify that the parties to the proceedings are: (1) the Executive Director or his or her designee who present the case to the Commission at the adjudicatory hearing in the matter; and (2) the subject of the ethics complaint who has the right to written notice of the hearing, to be represented by legal counsel and to hear the evidence presented to the Commission and to present his or her own case.
-Section 53 also requires the Commission to provide the parties with a written schedule for discovery in order to prepare for the hearing.
+Section 53 also requires the Executive Director to issue a formal notice of charges to the public officer or employee who is the subject of the ethics complaint regarding the allegations to be presented at an adjudicatory hearing and the Commission to provide the parties with a written schedule for discovery in order to prepare for the hearing.